Who can file a complaint?

 What happens after I submit a complaint?

 The National Organic Program (NOP)* will review your complaint and determine how best to proceed.
 This may include coordinating a thorough investigation with the operation’s certifying agent.
-If the suspected violation is confirmed, the operation could be subject to financial penalties up to $11,000 per violation or suspension or revocation of its organic certificate.
+If the suspected violation is confirmed, the operation could be subject to financial penalties of several thousands of dollars for each violation (see 7 CFR 3.91(i)(b)(xxxvi)) or suspension or revocation of its organic certificate.
 If you provided your contact information, the NOP will contact you when the case is closed.

 *Complaints involving operations in California are referred to the California Department of Food and Agriculture and follow a similar process.
 Why are these handled differently?